hannal7626/apcsa-freedom-project/tool/learning-log.md

 * To declare the view's layout, do so in the body property
 * To user modifier methods to configure a view: `.methodtype(.value)`

+I think the SwiftIU inspector could be with used with figma to make styling faster so I could check that out next week.

 <!--Next week => https://edabit.com/challenges/swift#! begin on making a to-do list-->

 <!--Then I began on making a to-do list app. -->